Karen Blixen: Rungstedlund Museum

 Blixen lived most of her life at the family estate Rungstedlund, which was acquired by her father in 1879.
 The property is located in Rungsted, 24 km north of Copenhagen, Denmark's capital.
 The oldest parts of the estate date to 1680, and it had been operated as both an inn and a farm.
 Most of Blixen's writing was done in Ewald's Room, named after author Johannes Ewald.

 In the 1940s, Blixen contemplated selling the estate due to the costs of running it, but the house became a haven for a group of young intellectuals, including Thorkild Bjørnvig, Frank Jæger, Erling Schroeder, among others, who found the house as intriguing as its occupant.
-They began using the property as a literary salon, which continued to be used by artists until 1991.
-Bjørnvig, who edited the journal Heretica also developed a close friendship with Blixen.
+They began using the property as a literary salon, and it continued to be used by artists until 1991.
+Bjørnvig, who edited the journal Heretica, also developed a close friendship with Blixen.
 The house was repaired and restored between 1958 and 1960 with a portion of the estate set aside as a bird sanctuary.
 After its restoration, the property was deeded to the Danish Literary Academy and became managed by the Rungstedlund Foundation, founded by Blixen and her siblings.
 It was opened to the public as a museum in 1991.
 In 2013 The Karen Blixen Museum joined the Nordic museum portal.

 Karen Blixen Museum, Nairobi

-When Blixen returned to Denmark in 1931, she sold her property to a developer, Remi Martin, who divided the land into 20 acre parcels.
+When Blixen returned to Denmark in 1931 from Kenya, she sold her property to a developer, Remi Martin, who divided the land into 20 acre parcels.
 The Nairobi suburb that emerged on the land where Blixen farmed coffee is now named Karen.
 Blixen herself declared in her later writings that "the residential district of Karen" was "named after me".
 The family corporation that owned Blixen's farm was incorporated as the "Karen Coffee Company" and the house she lived in was built by the chairman of the board, Aage Westenholz, her uncle.
 Though Westenholz named the coffee company after his own daughter Karen and not Blixen, the developer of the suburb named the district after its famous author/farmer rather than the name of her company.

 Changing hands several times, the original farmhouse occupied by Blixen was purchased by the Danish government and given to the Kenyan government in 1964 as an independence gift.
 The government established a college of nutrition on the site and then when the film Out of Africa was released in 1985, the college was acquired by the National Museums of Kenya.
 A year later, the Karen Blixen Museum was opened and features many of Blixen's furnishings, which were reacquired from Lady McMillan, who had purchased them when Blixen left Africa.
 The museum house has been judged a significant cultural landmark, not only for its association with Blixen, but as a cultural representative of Kenya's European settlement, as well as a significant architectural style—the late 19th-century bungalow.